swfarnsworth/dynamicdict/README.md

 # dynamicdict

-`dynamicdic` is a Python dict-like class that mirrors the functionality of `defaultdict` in the `collections` library of the Python standard library.
+`dynamicdict` is a Python dict-like class that mirrors the functionality of `defaultdict` in the `collections` library of the Python standard library.
 Similar to `defaultdict`, `dynamicdict` calls a `default_factory` function (or any other callable) when one attempts to access a value for which the key does not exist in the dictionary.
 `dynamicdict`, however, passes the missing key to this function.
 Thus the values for missing keys are created